google/skia-buildbot/perf/DESIGN.md

 Where the 'or' chooses the cluster with the higher |Regression| value.

-Each unique cluster that's found will be stored in the datastore.
+Each unique cluster that's found will be stored in the database.
 The schema will be:

     CREATE TABLE clusters (